 - Surveys of LITA members need to be reviewed by the Assessment and Research Committee.
 See this document for more information on creating and distributing surveys.

 - Changes to your committee’s charge or your interest group must be approved by the Bylaws and Organization Committee.
 Ideas for new official relationships should also go through this Committee.

-- Ideas for educational programs should go to the Education committee.
+- Ideas for educational programs should go to the Education Committee.
 Your committee or interest group is free to develop the content in consultation with this Committee, who will help with scheduling, marketing, and logistics.

-- Programs related to the Annual Conference should go through the Program Planning Committee in their regular call for programming, the timing of which is listed in the LITA Manual and will be widely publicized.
+- Programs related to the ALA Annual Conference should go through the Program Planning Committee in their regular call for programming, the timing of which is listed in the LITA Manual and will be widely publicized.